vuminhtue/SMU_R_Visualization/_episodes/07-Functions.md

 teaching: 10
 exercises: 0
 questions:
-- "How to write function in R?"
+- "How to write function in Python?"
 - "How can I use the function from packages"
 objectives:
 - "Define function"